seascape-models/seascape_collaboration/README.md

-# The general framework from collaboration in the Seascape models Lab
+# The general framework for collaboration in the Seascape models Lab

 Max Campbell, Chris Brown